ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 ## Dialog Service

-Currently there is `SlConfirmDialogService` in `systemlink-lib-angular` which uses the `MatDialog` service to create a configurable confirmation dialog.
-TODO: What will happen to this service?
+Currently there is [`SlConfirmDialogService`](https://ni.visualstudio.com/DevCentral/_git/Skyline?path=/Web/Workspaces/SystemLinkShared/projects/systemlink-lib-angular/src/sl-confirm-dialog) in `systemlink-lib-angular` which uses the `MatDialog` service to create a configurable confirmation dialog.
+Trevor developed [an example](https://stackblitz.com/edit/angular-ivy-lmsgz8) of a service that could replace `MatDialog` and be leveraged by `SlConfirmDialogService` (or other dialog-creating services).
+This service creates a dialog element, attaches a `DomPortalOutlet` to it, then creates a `ComponentPortal` to project a given custom component into the dialog via the `DomPortalOutlet`.
+This pattern should work with `SlConfirmDialogService` since there already exists a `SlConfirmDialogComponent` to be hosted in the displayed dialog.

+One question is how this service would find the right place in the DOM tree to attach the created `nimble-dialog` element.
+We need it to be a descendant of a `nimble-theme-provider` element.
+As a naive approach, we can simply query the document root element for the first `nimble-theme-provider` and append the dialog as a child.

 ---